ondrej-vana/sql-projects/README.md

 # Ondřej Váňa's PostgreSQL Portfolio

-A few examples of queries from my projects demonstrating data cleaning, transformation, and analysis, with inline comments to explain them.
+Examples of queries from my projects demonstrating data cleaning, transformation, and analysis, with inline comments to explain them.

 ---